KatherineMichel/portfolio/regular-blog-posts/til-100-days-of-code-version.md

 ### Andrei Cioara's Implementation

-Andrei Cioara's approach is short and sweet.
+Andrei Cioara's [implementation](https://github.com/aicioara/til/) is short and sweet.
 The bulk of the program exists within the `main()` function and can be followed quite easily, like a list of consecutive instructions.

 A `content` variable is assigned to an empty string.
 As the program progresses, using an addition assignment operator, strings are appended to the `content` variable.
 First, The README.md header is appended to `content` through a global `HEADER` variable assigned to a multiline, triple-double-quote string.
 The program then uses `os.walk()` to traverse and sort the directories and files, removing the `.git` and `.github` directories as it goes.
 As the program "walks," each directory name is formatted as a category and added to the `content`.
 The program then iterates through each file in each category, formatting the file name as a title, and converting it into a hyperlink.
 At the end of the program, the README.md file is opened and all of the `content` is written into it.